 OK, so there are massive gaps in the story, and I acknowledge that there is something highly idealistic and utopic about it.
 But really, I don’t care about that.
 I care that I describe the outline of a sustainable, self-improving system with robust, locally-contextualised evidence and evaluation at its heart.
 I don’t really believe that it only takes seven people to change an education system: I’m idealistic, not stupid.
 But with structures that encourage and enable teachers, school leaders, administrators and policy-makers to work with each other as they engage with and use evidence, a process such as that I describe is not unfeasible, I think.

 We must never aim to produce education systems in which teachers and school leaders blithely abrogate their professional responsibility to apply sensitive, informed judgement, substituting it with defensive references to research evidence (an unintended consequence that could well occur if ESSA is not implemented sensitively).
 Even the best evidence will only ever tell us about the degree to which something worked, somewhere, somewhen and under certain conditions.
-But imagine a system in which teachers and school leaders had research and evaluation as systematic parts of their toolkit (and that’s the full extent of what I’m advocating here)!
-Imagine a system in which we had a good idea of the ‘best bets’ and that teachers and leaders knew how to find out if those ‘best bets’ worked for their students in their individual schools.
+But imagine an education system in which teachers and school leaders had research and evaluation as systematic parts of their toolkit (and that’s the full extent of what I’m advocating here)!
+Imagine an education system in which we had a good idea of the ‘best bets’ and that teachers and leaders knew how to find out if those ‘best bets’ worked for their students in their individual schools.